 Born in Sierra Leone, Bertrand Bickersteth grew up in Edmonton, Calgary, and Olds, Alberta.
-After an English degree at UBC, Bertrand committed himself to academia, continuing his studies and then teaching in the U.K. and later the U.S. A return to Alberta provided him with new insights on black identity and most of his writing has been committed to these perspectives ever since.
+After an English degree at UBC, Bertrand continued studying in the U.K. and later taught in the U.S. A return to Alberta provided him with new insights on black identity and most of his writing has been committed to these perspectives ever since..
 Although he writes in several genres, anticlimactically, the topic is always the same: what does it mean to be black and from the prairies?
 He has also given many public talks including a TED Talk for BowValleyCollegeTEDx called The Weight of Words.
 His poetry has appeared in several publications, including most recently The Antigonish Review, Cosmonauts Avenue, and The Fieldstone Review.
 He has also been published in The Great Black North and the forthcoming anthology The Black Prairie Archives (2020).
 In 2018, he was longlisted for the CBC Poetry Prize.
 He lives in Calgary, teaches at Olds College, and writes everywhere.